Brexit is coming Is now a good time to buy in Spain?

-Exchange Rates: Is it a good time to buy in Spain now?
-YES!!!!
+With regard to Exchange Rates: Is it a good time to buy in Spain now in 2019?

-If you have been looking to buy a property in Spain this year, you will have no doubt seen the price of the Euro and therefore property prices fluctuating in recent months.
-Now that Britain has secured an extension of up to 6 months before leaving the EU, what’s in store for exchange rates, and how can you plan ahead in uncertain times?
+If you have been looking to buy a property in Spain this year, you will have no doubt seen the price of the Euro and therefore property prices fluctuating in the past months.
+Now that Britain has secured an extension before leaving the EU, what’s in store for exchange rates, and how can you plan ahead in uncertain times?

 Exchange rates have steadied